suhastech/pushmail/README.rst

 **Contact Information**

-You can add a comment in http://suhastech.com/open-source-pushmail-sms-php/ or contact me at http://suhastech.com/contact/
+You can add a comment http://suhastech.com/open-source-pushmail-sms-php/ or contact me at http://suhastech.com/contact/

 **Brief Overview of \"How this works\"** \(Just for the curious ones\)